bchareyre/yade-mpi/doc/sphinx/prog.rst

 	"damageChecker"                       9               3272μs              0.00%
 	TOTAL                                            102077490μs            100.00%

 .. warning:: Do not use :yref:`TimingDeltas` in parallel sections, results might not be meaningful.
-In particular, avoid timing functors inside :yref:`InteractionDispatchers` when running with multiple OpenMP threads.
+In particular, avoid timing functors inside :yref:`InteractionLoop` when running with multiple OpenMP threads.

 ``TimingDeltas`` data are accessible from Python as list of (*label*,*time*,*count*) tuples, one tuple representing each checkpoint: